 EaseUS MobiUnlock will help you remove the lock screen passcode via a few simple clicks and you don't need to enter the recovery mode manually like using iTunes.

 To unlock a disabled iPhone without iTunes:

 Step 1.
 Launch EaseUS MobiUnlock and connect your disabled iPhone or iPad to the computer, select "Unlock Screen Passcode" from the home page of EaseUS MobiUnlock.

-Step 2.
-Make sure your device model is the one you wish to unlock and then download an appropriate firmware for your device by clicking on "Download Firmware."
+Step 3.
+Make sure your device model is the one you wish to unlock and then click "Next" to download an appropriate firmware for your device.
 (If the firmware has been downloaded already, select it instead.)

 Step 4.
 Once the firmware verification comleted, click "Unlock Now."
 Then, enter some needed information in the new pop-up warning window.
 Once you're done, proceed by clicking on "Unlock."

 Step 5.
 After a few second, your disabled iPhone or iPad will be unlocked successfully.

 The first two ways require a computer to work.
 If you want to unlock a disabled iPhone without computer, the last solution will fulfill your needs well.
 Convenient as it is, this solution is only workable when Find My iPhone is enabled on your disabled iPhone.